-Living in Area M means that you may request Resident Permit Parking restrictions be posted on your block and you are eligible to purchase Resident and Visitor Parking Permits.
+Living in a PPA means that you may request Resident Permit Parking restrictions be posted on your block and you are eligible to purchase Resident and Visitor Parking Permits.

 Blocks that are located in a PPA are eligible to have Resident Permit Parking restrictions posted, provided at least 70% of residents support posting and a study indicates a shortage of parking due to impacts from commuter students.